Skip to content

 The ideas behind containers were developed incrementally over decades.

 chroot (1979): Unix introduced the chroot system call, which changes the apparent root directory for a process and its children.
-If you chroot into /tmp, then what the process sees as /data is actually /tmp/data.
 This creates a “chroot jail” that hides portions of the filesystem.
-However, it has significant limitations: root users can escape the jail, it only restricts filesystem access (not CPU, RAM, or network), and it is not a security mechanism per se.
+However, it only restricts filesystem access; it does not limit CPU, RAM, or network resources.
+Root users can escape it, so it is not a security mechanism on its own.

-cgroups (2006/2008): “Control Groups” were developed by Google engineers in 2006 and merged into the Linux kernel in 2008. cgroups allow the OS to limit, account for, and control the resource usage of a collection of processes.
-Key capabilities include:
+cgroups (2006/2008): “Control Groups” were developed by Google engineers and merged into the Linux kernel in 2008. cgroups allow the OS to limit, account for, and control the resource usage of a collection of processes:

-• Resource limiting: cap RAM, CPU, and I/O usage for a group of processes.
+• Resource limiting: cap RAM, CPU, and I/O usage for a process group.

 • Prioritization: give certain process groups higher priority for disk access.